 I wanted to make something that would really capture the magic of the movie and the beauty of snowy landscapes so that the kids could remember the fun day we had.
 I grabbed some vases and glass cups, t-lights, the FROZEN action figures, some miniature trees and snow flake stickers and we got busy making terrariums.

-First we placed the t-lights inside the glass containers and then covered them with a decorative filler we got at the craft store.
-I painted some snow on the tress with a white paint marker and placed the stickers on the glass.
+First we placed the t-lights inside the glass containers and then covered them with a decorative filler we got at the craft store or you can also use sparkling plastic snow.
+I painted some snow on the trees with a white paint marker and placed the stickers on the glass.
 Then the kids and I had fun putting the FROZEN character figures inside the terrariums.
 My daughter loved it so much that she asked to sleep with one of them in the room as a night light.